shyam-gopalyam/groupby/README.md

 * Split a table into groups
 * Apply some operations to each of those smaller tables
 * Combine the results

+Here i used "Drinks by Country" dataset, which was fetched directly from internet for making you understand